For me, it all started when a stranger walked into a craft shop…

 I managed to copy them, make them my own and then paint them with acrylics – a book on How to Paint in Acrylics in one hand and a brush in the other.

-We had the first photo shoot last week.
-The dolls and I had great fun, and we’re looking forward to the second one.
+We had the first photo shoot a week later.
+The dolls and I had great fun.
 The next backdrops will be mixed media on cloth background, painted then embroidered by hand and machine – another foray into the virtually unknown.

 I am all too aware that the odds of the book ever ‘getting’ out there in the way I dream of are extremely low.
 If I wasn’t having so much fun doing all these things, I wouldn’t be carrying on my mission to get the book published.